wrapl/minilang/docs/language.rst

    end}\n')

-The keyword :mini:`next` jumps to the start of the next iteration of the loop.
+A :mini:`next`-expression jumps to the start of the next iteration of the loop.

-Note that if an expression is passed to :mini:`exit`, it is evaluated outside the loop.
+If an expression is passed to :mini:`exit`, it is evaluated outside the loop.
 This allows control of nested loops by writing code like :mini:`exit exit Value` or :mini:`exit next`.

 For Expressions
 ~~~~~~~~~~~~~~~